psf/black/docs/compatible_configs.md

 ### Why those options above?

 _Black_ wraps imports that surpass `line-length` by moving identifiers into their own indented line.
-If that still doesn't fit the bill, it will put all of them in seperate lines and put a trailing comma.
+If that still doesn't fit the bill, it will put all of them in separate lines and put a trailing comma.
 A more detailed explanation of this behaviour can be [found here](https://github.com/psf/black#how-black-wraps-lines).